University of South Wales: Research

-Student life
+Student life In Abroad

 Students' Union

 University of South Wales Students' Union is the students' union of the university.
 It exists to support and represent the students of the university.
 It is a member-led organisation and all students are automatically members.

 Accommodation

 Pontypridd has halls of residence and facilities on its Treforest campus.
 Students studying at the university's Cardiff campus have access to private halls of residence, which are shared with the city's other universities.
 The Newport City building has nearby private student halls of residence.